AlphaHasher/ChurchLink/backend/README.md

 This command:
 - Runs MongoDB in detached mode (in background)
-- Names the container "mongodb"
+- Names the container “mongodb”
 - Maps port 27017 to your local machine
 - Uses the latest MongoDB image